What’s New in Hobart & Tasmania: Food, Culture & New Openings in 2025

 For Bob and Jillian, OIRTHIR isn’t just a restaurant; it’s the sum of decades in kitchens, of risks taken and roots finally planted.
 This is fine dining made personal—an experience worth crossing land and sea for.

-Opening this Saturday 8th February; reservations now open
+Opening Saturday 8th February; reservations now open

 357 Marion Bay Road, Bream Creek, Tasmania